vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tkg-vsphere-vds-airgap.md

 Ensure that the firewall is set up as described in [Firewall Requirements](../reference-designs/tkg-vsphere-vds-airgap.md#ra-firewall-requirements).

 ### Subnet and CIDR Examples
-For the purpose of this demonstration, this document makes use of the following CIDR for TKO deployment.
+For the purpose of this demonstration, this document uses the following CIDR for TKO deployment.
 Please change the values to reflect your environment.

 |**Network Type**|**Port Group Name**|**Gateway CIDR**|**DHCP Pool**|**NSX ALB IP Pool**|
 | --- | --- | --- | --- | --- |